 Your parents are responsible for repayment of this loan beginning 60 days after the loan origination date.
 The loan is subject to a variable interest rate with a cap of 9%.
 Interest rates vary depending on the loan type and the first disbursement date of the loan.
 Please see the interest rates for the Federal Direct PLUS Loan.

-We only accept online applications during the following application periods:
+Online applications are acccepted during the following application periods:

 If you plan to enroll in summer classes in 2021 and need financial aid, you must complete the 2020-21 FAFSA.
 Please keep in mind the following